pattern-zones-co/koine/CONTRIBUTING.md

 ## GitHub Actions

 CI runs on all pull requests.

-Forks need a `CLAUDE_CODE_OAUTH_TOKEN` secret for Claude-powered issue triage.
+You may run into an issue with the issue triage workflow on forks.
+This workflow requires a long-lived oauth token which you can generate with claude code and add to your github actions secrets.

 ## How to Contribute